-But in your youth you can still swing out of your boots and occasionally hit that towering two-iron that makes you feel like Brooks Koepka, even if just for a second and despite the fact it was a fluke.
+In your youth you can swing out of your boots and occasionally hit that towering two-iron that makes you feel like Brooks Koepka, even if just for a second and despite the fact it was a fluke.

 However, age can be a great humbler and unfortunately many senior golfers, despite an unwavering level of practice and commitment, may find that as they get older it’s just that bit harder to play some of the shots and find the distances they once did.